 The Four Agreements explains how the way we think branches from our experiences as a child.
 The things we were told play a role in what we believe about ourselves and how we perceive others we associate with.
 These beliefs Ruiz explains, are agreements we make with ourselves.
 Many of us in recovery have previously made negative agreements with ourselves, believing we are worthless and failures.
 Your thoughts as child, and what you are made to believe play a big role in your actions later on in life, which is why childhood experiences, traumas, family relationships are all topics processed in drug and alcohol rehabs.

 When we are able to replace these negative agreements with new, more hopeful ones, we are able to create our own reality with the use of the Four Agreements in our daily lives.

 Don Ruiz says, “First and foremost, we must use our words for truth and love, not gossip and character assassination.”

 The first agreement emphasizes the importance of our words and how they influence the world around us.
 It suggests we must speak honestly and with integrity, never making false promises or statements.
-Secondly, we must speak using loving words when speaking about others as well as yourself.
-The words you use to talk to yourself create your belief system and the agreements you have with yourself.
+Secondly, we must speak using loving words when speaking about others as well as ourselves.
+The words you use to talk to yourself creates your belief system and the agreements you have with yourself.
 If these are positive agreements, it allows you to have more self worth.
 Avoid gossip.
 Instead, always use your word towards truth and love.

 Honest is a large part of recovery, which is why the non-judgmental environment at an addiction recovery center allows for honest growth and we can see our clients develop into contributing, functioning members of society.